-I LOVE the holidays.
-I know some people dread all the rushing and chaos and the commercialism (and sometimes even the controversy) surrounding them…but I LOVE IT!
+I know some people dread all the rushing and chaos and the commercialism (and sometimes even the controversy) surrounding the holidays…but I LOVE IT!
 I’m like a kid on Christmas morning from about November 1st through January!

 To inspire you to create this season – here are some journal prompts to

 1. Illustrate a Holiday Song: Whether it’s “Silent Night” or “Blue Christmas” or “Rudolph the Red Nosed Reindeer” – pick one of your favorite holiday songs and illustrate it.
 I could fill a whole journal full of all the songs I like!

 2. Create a Snowflake: There are many different ways to do this.
 You could cut out paper snowflakes (some directions here), You could doodle them, paint them, make them out of popsicle sticks…the possibilities are really endless!
 If you want to add some sparkle to your snowflakes, I recently learned from a fellow art journaling enthusiast that glitter nail polish works nicely as an alternative to traditional glue and glitter.

 3. Build a Snowman: You don’t have to go out into the cold to build a snowman, you can always paint/draw/doodle one!
 You can make one or many.

 4. Holiday Quotes: There are countless quotes on the different winter holidays, and each of them can be a great place of inspiration for a page (or several pages) in your art journal.

 5. Presence: I love the saying “Your presence is a gift” – and this time of the year always makes me feel thankful for the time spent with family and friends.
 Create a journal page inspired by the word presence and the people who have been a gift to you in your life.